contiv/contiv.github.io/websrc/source/documents/tutorials/prometheus-tutorial.md

 Now if we go back to the Grafana Dashboard, we should see that the number of packets transmitted increases, so our basic ping works.

 ![Basic Ping](basic_ping.png)

+The way the data is displayed shows a monotonically increasing counter.
+This may not be the most ideal way to display your data, in which case you can also graph deltas. `idelta()` is a query function that takes a range vector of the metric you want to graph.
+A range vector is a list of datapoints over a period of time.
+For example, you can graph the received bytes over a one day span with the following query.

+`idelta(rx_packets{containerName="contiv-c1"}[1d])`

 As you go through the rest of the Networking and Policy Tutorials, you can keep experimenting with different queries and viewing graphs on Grafana.